beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 ### Visualising the MCC tree <!--and calculating Bayes factor support for rates--> using SpreadGL

-SpreadGL (Li et al. 2024), i.e. Spatial Phylogenetic Reconstruction of EvolutionAry Dynamics built on kepler.gl, is an online platform to visualize the output from Bayesian phylogeographic analysis and constitutes a user-friendly application to analyze and visualize reconstructions resulting from Bayesian inference of sequence and trait evolutionary processes.
-SpreadGL allows to visualise spatial reconstructions on custom maps and is run entirely online in browsers such as Firefox, Safari and Chrome.
+SpreadGL (Li et al. 2024), i.e. Spatial Phylogenetic Reconstruction of EvolutionAry Dynamics built on kepler.gl, is an online platform to visualise the output from Bayesian phylogeographic analyses and constitutes a user-friendly application to analyse and visualise reconstructions resulting from Bayesian inference of sequence and trait evolutionary processes.
+SpreadGL allows to visualise spatial reconstructions on custom maps and is run entirely online in browsers such as Firefox, Safari, and Chrome.

 To get started with SpreadGL,follow the instructions [here](https://beast.community/spreadgl.html).

-To visualize an MCC tree, load the MCC tree and respective sample dates in the '<samp>YFV_dates_SREADGL.txt</samp>’ file.
+To visualise an MCC tree, load the MCC tree and respective sample dates in the `YFV_dates_spreadgl.txt` file.

 An example visualisation can be found below.
 Note that the visual aspects of the lines representing the branches and transitions can be modified.